Skgland/plwm/README.md

 ## Configuration

-Configuration is done by modifying [config.pl](src/config.pl) then recompiling with `sudo make install`.
+Configuration is done by modifying [config.pl](src/config.pl) then recompiling with `make && sudo make install`.

 Optionally, plwm will attempt to read settings from `$HOME/.config/plwm/config.pl` if it exists, so users don't have to recompile each time if they don't wish to.
 Any values read from this runtime config will override the compiled in settings.